lucalooser/lucalooser.github.io/content/authors/admin/_index.md

 </p>

 <p style="color:#000; font-family: Georgia, serif;">
-  I am expected to be on the academic job market in 2026-2027.
+  I am expected to be on the job market during the 2026-2027 academic year.
 </p>